 As a Trust we feel it’s important to give every school autonomy over the way they deliver their curriculum to their specific cohort and support them in doing this by centralising certain support services.
 In turn this reduces work load on senior leaders, helping to establish further value for money on a variety of integrated services.
 This also ensures our Academies have a local support structure as they know that all other provisions are using the same systems and can seen support and share best practice of their use.
 As a Trust we will continue to review the services we offer and are committed to making them responsive to individual Academies needs.

 Trust Central Services

 Specialised, receptive and supportive, our central HR and Legal systems offer the very best in all areas of HR provision.
-Through Brown Jacobson LLP they are able to offer deep understanding of schools and the wider education system, through many years’ experience; they fully understand the needs of schools within the Trust.
+Through our experienced HR Manager and with external expert advice from Brown Jacobson LLP, the Trust are able to offer deep understanding of schools and the wider education system, through many years’ experience; The idea of this centralised HR function is that they fully understand the needs of all the schools within the Trust.
 Bespoke arrangements from one off projects to on-going advisory and HR admin services are tailored to each school’s needs.

 Centrally and through Brown Jacobson we happily support: